 It is not a direct service provider, but rather a program that facilitates practice change via appropriate learning activities delivered to a large network of producers, coordinators and groups.

-The group approach recognises that there is a mix of skills amongst livestock producers in any location, and that most producers have similar interests.
+The group approach recognises that there is a mix of skills among livestock producers in any location, and that most producers have similar interests.
 Members identify key issues and the best learning approaches to assist them to reach their individual business goals.

 Coordinators play a major role in ensuring the success of all activities.
 They drive group members to question things and to overcome barriers to change and improvement.
 They also highlight emerging issues to BestWool/BestLamb management and ensure that group achievements are effectively recorded.